 A regular meeting of the CUSC Modifications Panel may be cancelled if:

-the Panel Chairman considers, having due regard to the lack of business in the agenda, that there is insufficient business for the CUSC Modifications Panel to conduct and requests the Panel Secretary to cancel the meeting;
+the Panel Chair considers, having due regard to the lack of business in the agenda, that there is insufficient business for the CUSC Modifications Panel to conduct and requests the Panel Secretary to cancel the meeting;

 the Panel Secretary notifies all Panel Members, not less than five (5) Business Days before the date for which the meeting is to be convened, of the proposal to cancel the meeting; and

-by the time three (3) Business Days before the date for which the meeting is or is to be convened, no Panel Member has notified the Panel Secretary that he objects to such cancellation.
+by the time three (3) Business Days before the date for which the meeting is or is to be convened, no Panel Member has notified the Panel Secretary that they object to such cancellation.

 If any Panel Member wishes, acting reasonably, to hold a special meeting (in addition to regular meetings under Paragraph 8.8.1) of the CUSC Modifications Panel:

-he shall request the Panel Secretary to convene such a meeting and inform the Panel Secretary of the matters to be discussed at the meeting;
+they shall request the Panel Secretary to convene such a meeting and inform the Panel Secretary of the matters to be discussed at the meeting;

 the Panel Secretary shall promptly convene the special meeting for a day as soon as practicable but not less than five (5) Business Days after such request.